-Matcha green tea is powdered Japanese green tea that is uniquely grown, harvested and processed.
-A single cup of matcha contains the nutrient value of 10 cups of regular green tea.
-High-quality matcha is made from young, shade-grown tea leaves that are hand-picked, de-veined, lightly steamed, air-dried and slowly stone-ground into an ultra-fine powder.
-This labour-intensive process is the difference between high grade Japanese matcha tea and low grade knock-offs from China and Korea.
+Matcha tea is powdered green tea that is uniquely grown, harvested and processed.
+Just one cup of high quality matcha contains the nutrient value of 10 cups of regular green tea.

-Matcha drinkers consume the entire tea leaf not just an infusion of tea (teabag).
-With regular green tea, you steep the tea leaves in their little bag then throw them away.
-You lose all the valuable nutrients those leaves still contain.
-With matcha green tea, you consume the entire tea leaf (in powder form) along with all the abundant nutrients the tea plant has to offer.
-Matcha tea leaves are grown, harvested and processed in a way very different from regular green tea.
-Learn more about the way My Matcha Life® processes high-quality matcha green tea.
+Matcha drinkers consume the entire tea leaf not just an infusion of teabag tea.
+With teabags, you steep the tea leaves in their little bag then throw them away.
+You lose all the important nutrients those leaves still contain.
+With matcha tea, you consume the entire tea leaf (in powder form) along with all the abundant nutrients the plant has to offer.

-Yes, all tea contains caffeine naturally.
-A cup of matcha has about 70 mg of caffeine compared to 100 – 200 mg of caffeine in a single cup of coffee.
-Matcha also contains the amino acid L-theanine, famous for its natural tendency to calm and relax.
+Yes, all teas naturally contain caffeine.
+One cup (1/2 tsp) of matcha has 25-35 mg of caffeine compared to 100 – 200 mg of caffeine in a single cup of coffee.
+Matcha also contains the amino acid L-theanine, famous for its ability to calm and relax.
 That’s why matcha is considered both a relaxant and a stimulant.
 And, unlike coffee, matcha produces no caffeine jitters.
+Read our Matcha vs Coffee blog post to get the details!

 The health benefits of matcha are many.
 The big ones include increased energy (without crashing), enhanced mental focus and a sense of calm well-being.
 Matcha is also a tremendous source of the antioxidants essential for good overall health.
 Learn more about matcha’s many health benefits.